 In Maine, lobstermen are exploring whether they can grow kelp, a seaweed with potential as a biofuel, to augment their incomes.
 Cold-water Alaska, too, is looking at farming kelp, with the goal of becoming what Rubino called the “Saudi Arabia of seaweed.”
 Hawaiian ranchers are raising yellowtail.

 But it is often difficult, especially in a heavily regulated state such as California, to pass the necessary environmental tests required to open a sea ranch.
-California is not issuing any finfish aquaculture permits in state waters, pending the completion of an official environmental review expected in the next year or so, but the state is considering permits for shellfish and kelp operations.
+California is not issuing any aquaculture permits in state waters, pending the completion of an official environmental review expected in the next year or so.

 Federal waters, largely off limits until recently, are the industry’s immediate future.
 The reason they have not been opened sooner has less to do with concerns about aquaculture as a practice than with a federal bureaucracy that is hesitant to take the lead in regulating a new industry.